idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 are shown below.
 Note that the fluid temperature is shown in nondimensional form based on the selected characteristic scales.
 The image of the fluid solution is rotated so as to better display the temperature variation around the inner reflector block.
+The domain shown in [solid_steady_flux] exactly corresponds to the "mirror" mesh constructed by `NekRSMesh`.

 !media fhr_reflector_solid_conduction.png
   id=solid_steady